Skip to main content

 Rcn's Cable infrastructure provides wired reliability with minimal packet loss.
 Latency averages 15-30ms, suitable for gaming and real-time applications.
 Speed consistency remains stable regardless of local network congestion.

 For households with four or more simultaneous users, Optimum's gigabit and multi-gigabit tiers eliminate buffering and slowdowns.
-A family streaming 4K content on two televisions, video calling on a laptop, and gaming on a console requires sustained throughput of 80-100 Mbps—easily handled by Optimum's mid-tier plans.
+A family streaming 4K content on two televisions, video calling on a laptop.
+Gaming on a console requires sustained throughput of 80-100 Mbps—easily handled by Optimum's mid-tier plans.
 Rcn's 1.5 Gbps maximum supports even the most demanding multi-user environments.

 Upload speed differences become critical for remote workers.
 Optimum fiber subscribers enjoy symmetrical speeds, uploading large files in seconds.
 Rcn provides upload speeds of 10-20 Mbps on most plans.
 Video editors, photographers, and software developers benefit substantially from Optimum's superior upload capabilities.